hidro-iri/.github/contributing/README.md

 ## Work flow

-All the repos in the **Hidro** organization are governed by the following guidelines.
+All the repos in the **HiDRo** organization are governed by the following guidelines.

 1. All the repos have only 2 branches: `master` and `devel`.
 2. The HEAD of `master` is at the last stable release.